Anne Frank tree: Decline

 Concerns about the tree's health date back to at least 1993, when a soil analysis revealed that leakage from a nearby underground domestic fuel tank was endangering the tree's root system.
-The city of Amsterdam spent €160,000 on a soil sanitation program to save the tree.
-For the last several years, the tree was attacked by a particularly aggressive fungus (Ganoderma applanatum, also called "Artist's Conk" or "Artist's Bracket") which rotted the wood and undermined the tree's stability.
+The city of Amsterdam spent €160,000 on an environmental remediation program to save the tree.
+For the last several years, the tree was attacked by a particularly aggressive fungus (Ganoderma adspersum, confirmed by DNA-analysis, because it was confused with Ganoderma applanatum ("Artist's Conk" or "Artist's Bracket")), which rotted the wood and undermined the tree's stability.
 Additionally, horse-chestnut leaf miner moth caterpillars (Cameraria ohridella) ate the tree's leaves, causing them to turn brown prematurely and fall off.

 On 26 May 2005, the tree's crown was drastically trimmed after a six-month study by botanists concluded that this was the best way to ensure the tree's stability.
 However, the fungal disease continued to thrive, and a 2006 study estimated that 42% of the wood was rotten.
 Some botanists concluded that the tree's death was unavoidable and the owner of the property decided to ask for a permit to cut the tree down in order to eliminate the risk of the huge tree collapsing.

 In September 2007, an appeals panel made two decisions: one upholding the right of the tree's owner to have it cut down any time in the next two years, and one granting a request by the country's Trees Institute to investigate the possibility of saving it.
 Property owner Henric Pomes of Keizersgracht 188, adjacent to the building that is now the Anne Frank Museum, agreed to wait for the institute's proposal, due before 1 January 2008.

 On 2 October 2007, and later the Dutch Tree Foundation (Bomenstichting), was involved in the discussions.
 On 15 November 2007, it claimed the tree was healthy enough to cause no danger, based upon second opinion analysis by Neville Fay (a famous English expert of ancient trees) and by Frits Gielissen (a Dutch expert from O.B.T.A.
 De Linde).